stucchio/Homepage/content/boundary_respecting_kernels.md

 ![approximating gaussians with beta distributions](/blog_media/2016/boundary_respecting_kernels/beta_approx1.png)

+In this graph (and all the graphs to follow), the blue line represents a Gaussian KDE while the green line represents the Beta KDE.

-But near the boundary the beta distribution changes shape to remain zero there:
+But if we center a gaussian and a beta distribution at a point near the boundary, the beta distribution changes shape to avoid crossing the line $@ x=0 $@:

 ![approximating gaussians with beta distributions](/blog_media/2016/boundary_respecting_kernels/beta_approx2.png)